pkdone/books-vue-flask-pymongo/README.md

 MONGODB_URL="mongodb://localhost:27017"
 ```

-&nbsp;&nbsp;&nbsp;__NOTE__: This will have the resulting effect of preventing the Node.js server, if it was still running, from being able to properly serve the development version of the client-tier app.
-This is because, for security reasons, the browser will prevent access to the app-tier REST API because CORS has now been disabled by having set the `FLASK_ENV` variable to `production`
+&nbsp;&nbsp;&nbsp;__NOTE__: This will have the resulting affect of preventing the Node.js server, if it was still running, from being able to properly serve the development version of the client-tier app.
+This is because, for security reasons, the browser will prevent access to the app-tier REST API (which is on a different host/port combination than the Node.js server) because CORS has now been disabled by having set the `FLASK_ENV` variable to `production`

 2. Generate the Webpack set of static client tier content, ready to be served by a web server in a subsequent step (by default this set of generated static resources is placed in the `dist` sub-folder of the `client-tier` folder):
 ```bash